Home Birth Support Group UK

 We are an incredibly supportive and interactive group, with wonderful evidence based units, on all topics, from freebirth to gestational diabetes, surrogacy, Group Strep B, “big baby”, and more, with resources and hundreds (probably thousands) of birth stories on so many home birth related topics, including positive transfer stories.

-The group cannot give or replace medical advice but can give information on options.
+The group cannot give or replace medical advice but can give information on options and an incredible amount of support.

 The group is free to join for pregnant women and people and there is a £25 joining free for birth workers, midwives and other birth professionals.